 An emergency medicine physician may be providing care to several patients at once during a typical shift – and as a result, mistakes can and do happen.
 A mistake may arise due to negligence in certain situations, causing harm to a patient.
 What are your rights as a patient in an emergency room?
-Learn about emergency room negligence and when to contact a Kansas City medical malpractice attorney.
+Learn about emergency room negligence and when to contact a KC attorney.

 Emergency rooms are chaotic by nature, making emergency medicine administration a difficult task.
 As such, the law provides more leeway to emergency medicine doctors than it does other branches of medicine.
 Many decisions in the emergency room are based on limited knowledge of medical history and without the luxury of time.
 Nevertheless, emergency physicians can be liable for damages when they violate an established standard of care.